 all Consortium members shall be jointly liable from the eligibility status until the achievement of the Commercial Operation Date for the Project under the Support Agreement;

-[the Consortium members that have contributed to the satisfaction of the technical and financial criteria shall remain in the SPV until a [2-years period] after the achievement of the Commercial Operation Date.
-During such period, and afterwards, members of the Consortium may request to exit the SPV upon approval of the Government or any designated Competent Authority and/or upon ensuring transfer of the know-how for the operation of the Facility, such approval shall not be unreasonably withheld and be subject to the requirements of the direct agreement with financiers and/or lenders.]

 members of the Consortium shall enter into a consortium agreement, which (i) confirms each member’s commitment and compliance with the above requirements, (ii) clearly identifies the percentages of each member’s participation in the Consortium, and subsequently the participation in the SPV, (iii) indicates detailed contributions, scope of work and duties and responsibilities of each of the members in the Consortium in the Project, and (iv) designates a lead member which is irrevocably authorized to represent the Consortium in the Tender Procedure (“Lead Member”).

-A member of a Tender Consortium cannot participate in more than one Consortium or Tenderer.
+A member of a Tender Consortium cannot participate in more than one Consortium or Investor.
 This principle does not apply to sub-contracting of works or services; in which case same sub-contractors may participate in more than one Tender.

 Reliance on credentials of group of companies.
-A Tenderer may rely on credentials or experience of related companies’ part of the same group to meet the Qualification Criteria only on the condition that it can demonstrate effective Control over that company.
-To this purpose, it shall submit evidence that it exercises Control, which may include corporate excerpts, articles of associations, shareholder agreements or other agreements establishing Control by the Tenderer or any of the Consortium members over that company.
+A Investor may rely on credentials or experience of related companies’ part of the same group to meet the Qualification Criteria only on the condition that it can demonstrate effective Control over that company.
+To this purpose, it shall submit evidence that it exercises Control, which may include corporate excerpts, articles of associations, shareholder agreements or other agreements establishing Control by the Investor or any of the Consortium members over that company.

 Conformity with the Tender Documents

-Tenderers shall prepare the Qualification Forms and Schedules in strict conformity with the requirements of the Tender Documents.
-Tenderers shall answer all parts relevant to the Qualification Forms and Schedules in an accurate and detailed manner, disclosing all the information requested, as well as any additional information or data required to clarify, substantiate and, in general, support the Qualification Forms and Schedules.
+Investors shall prepare the Qualification Forms and Schedules in strict conformity with the requirements of the Tender Documents.
+Investors shall answer all parts relevant to the Qualification Forms and Schedules in an accurate and detailed manner, disclosing all the information requested, as well as any additional information or data required to clarify, substantiate and, in general, support the Qualification Forms and Schedules.

 The principle of multiple Proposals

-Each Tenderer may either individually or as a member of a joint venture or Consortium, submit more than one Proposals for Projects to be located in different Proposed Sites selected by the tenderer.
+Each Investor may either individually or as a member of a joint venture or Consortium, submit more than one Proposals for Projects to be located in different Proposed Sites selected by the Investor.

 Form and Submission of Proposals

-The Tenderer shall prepare and submit the Proposal and its documentary evidence and schedules as per these RFP Documents in the English and Romanian language.
+The Investor shall prepare and submit the Proposal and its documentary evidence and schedules as per these RFP Documents in the English and Romanian language.

-Proposals must be submitted by registered mail post [insert address of the Tender Committee or Ministry`s where RFQ Applications are to be delivered], or electronically through the [designated electronic address] in the form of an electronic document signed with an electronic signature issued under Law no. 124/2022 on electronic identification services and trust services.
+Proposals must be submitted by registered mail post [insert address of the Tender Committee or Ministry`s where RFQ Applications are to be delivered], or electronically through the [designated electronic address] in the form of a scanned document or an electronic document signed with an electronic signature issued under Law no. 124/2022 on electronic identification services and trust services.

-Proposals must be drawn up in the manner, order, numbering and format determined in this Tender Documents, be printed or written in ink that cannot be deleted, and duly signed by the authorized representative of the Tenderer or the Tenderer Consortium.
+Proposals must be drawn up in the manner, order, numbering and format determined in this Tender Documents, be printed or written in ink that cannot be deleted, and duly signed by the authorized representative of the Investor or the Investor Consortium.

-The Tenderer shall submit an authorization for the person authorized to sign the Tender on behalf of the Tenderer, in the form indicated in [Appendix 2].
+The Investor shall submit an authorization for the person authorized to sign the Tender on behalf of the Investor, in the form indicated in [Appendix 2].